How to create issues using direct HTML links in Jira Server

 - For Example: 'pid=10420&issuetype=1&summary=helloWorld&description=greetings'...

-- The list must comply with HTML link syntax - that is all characters must be escaped.
+- The list must comply with HTML link syntax, meaning that all characters must be properly escaped.

 - For Example: 'summary=This+is+a+summary%20with%20escaped+spaces'

 As you can see, constructing the argument list is relatively simple.
 All we need is the name of the fields we want to set values for, and just structure it as above.

 Fields that are not set will simply be assigned their normal default values.
 The issue is not created until the user submits the form, which includes a validation check to confirm the field values are correct.